GiovanniGiacometti/giovannigiacometti.github.io/content/about.md

 I hold a Master's degree in Artificial Intelligence from Politecnico di Milano and a Bachelor's degree in Computer Science from [Università Politecnica delle Marche](https://www.univpm.it/).
 During the second year of the Master, I had the opportunity to spend a semester at the [IT University of Copenhagen](https://en.itu.dk/) as an Erasmus student, which was an incredibly enriching experience.

 I enjoy building things, both related to AI and not.
 I like sharing things I know and learning from others.
 I love the feeling of being able to transform ideas into reality.
-I also believe that as developers we have to do our job responibly.
+I also believe that as developers we have to do our job responsibly.

 -----

 Other random things about me:

 - In January 2025, I participated in the [DataPizza Hackathon](https://hackathon.datapizza.com/) and I was part of the team that got the 2nd place.
+[Here](/posts/hackathon) is the write up I wrote about the experience.

 - In November 2024, I obtained the [Google Cloud Professional Machine Learning Engineer](https://cloud.google.com/learn/certification/machine-learning-engineer) certification.